abramenal/cypress-file-upload/README.md

 ## Recipes

-You can find a set of most common setups for front-end applications that uses Cypress.
-See [recipes](./recipes).
+Most common frontend UI setups along with Cypress & file upload testing can be found in [recipes](./recipes).

-Note: this is still WIP.
+Note: it's still WIP.
 Any contributions are welcome!

 ## Caveats